saphiraaa/NetherMath/README.md

 32. Miles to Meters
 33. Evaluate Mixed Operation
 34. View Previous Calculations

+Type 'h' or 'help' to list all the options available.

-Type 'Exit' to quit the program.
+Type 'Exit' or ^C to quit the program.

 ## Usage Example